 Get Schooled

-Are you interested in pursuing a specific career pathway exploring your career options, but aren’t sure where to begin or how to get your foot in the door?
+Are you interested in exploring careers but aren’t sure where to begin?
 Hold an informational interview!
-Informational interviews are one of the best ways to learn more about the career pathway you’re interested in– directly from a person who’s working in it.
-Read below to learn everything you need to know about informational interviews: their benefits, tips to prepare for one, and how to make the most out of them.
+Informational interviews are one of the best ways to learn more about a career you’re interested in, directly from people working in them.
+Read below to learn more about informational interviews.

 What is an informational interview?